dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 ### Context Limited by Window Title

 Limit this Context only to windows with the name 'journal.md'.
 This Context's keymap may apply in multiple applications, so long as the window name matches.
-This [Command](Commands.md) starts a new log entry at the top of the file, with the current date, then starts the next line, when saying `🔊 new log`.
+This Voice Command starts a new log entry at the top of the file, with the current date, then starts the next line, when saying `🔊 new log`.

 ```python
 from talon.voice import Context, press, Str